SQream/sqream_docs/guides/operations/sqream_studio_5.4.2.rst

 The graphs show the resource utilization trends over time, and the **CPU memory** and **utilization** and the **GPU utilization** values on the right.
 You can hover over the graph to see more information about the activity at any point on the graph.

-Error notifications related to statements are displayed as shown in the figure below, and you can hover over them for more information about the error.
+Error notifications related to statements are displayed, and you can hover over them for more information about the error.

 .. _view_worker_execution_plan_5.4.2: